Gayathri Prabhu: Awards and recognition

-Prabhu won the Vreeland Award at the University of Nebraska for best creative manuscript in 2011.
+Prabhu won the Vreeland Award at the University of Nebraska–Lincoln for best creative manuscript in 2011.
 Less than a year after the publication of 'If I Had to Tell it Again', the memoir was longlisted under the category of Best Non Fiction (English) in the Atta Galatta Bangalore Literature Festival in September 2018.
 Prabhu was shortlisted as one of the five authors for the Sushila Devi Literature Award For 'The Best Book Of Fiction Written By A Woman Author', in English and published in 2016 or 2017.

 For her work in the literary field, Prabhu won the R.K.
 Narayan Award for Best Writer in English in 2019 from the Booksellers and Publishers Association of South India (BAPASI) at the inauguration of the 2019 Chennai Book Fair, handed by the CM of Tamil Nadu.

-Prabhu recently won the prestigious Charles Wallace Writer's Fellowship for 2020 at the University of Stirling.
+Prabhu is a winner of the prestigious Charles Wallace Writer's Fellowship (2020), which she held at the University of Stirling.
 She published a reflection piece on writing in the pandemic in quarantine titled "The writer and her windows", upon her return to India after the fellowship.